NOAA-GFDL/GFDL_atmos_cubed_sphere/docs/Chapter2.md

 ##Chapter 2

-Enhanced documentation coming in a future release (target date May 2021)
+GFDL will provide the additional documentation by the end of May 2021.

 (This information is a reproduction of Appendix A from PL07)